oroinc/documentation/user_guide/filters.rst

    To create a segment, go to the *System → Reports and Segments → Manage Segments* and click :guilabel:`Create Segment`.

-   Creating and managing Segment is vere similar to creating and managing a :ref:`marketing list <user-guide-marketing-lists-create>`.
-The only difference is that there are no limitations as for the columns (i.e. at least one column must be specified but it can use any field of the entity)
+   Creating and managing Segment is very similar to creating and managing a :ref:`marketing list <user-guide-marketing-lists-create>`.
+The only difference is that there are no limitations for the columns (i.e. at least one column must be specified but it can use any field of the entity)